br3ndonland/br3ndonland.github.io-jekyll/README.md

 The repository for this project is available at [https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio](https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio).

 I used the webpage design to create a full website with Jekyll, and hosted the site with GitHub Pages at [https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio](https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio).
-The website has three pages: "Home," an "About" page explaining how I built the site in detail, and a "Rubric" page providing a comparison with the Udacity project rubric and all the Udacity documentation for the project.
+The website has four pages: "Home," an "About" page explaining how I built the site in detail, a "Rubric" page providing the Udacity project documentation, and a "Review" page documenting the Udacity code review.

-# Repository contents
+## Repository contents

 * *css/*
   - *portfolio.css:* CSS stylesheet for the webpage